bardack134/Stock-Price-Change-Notifier-with-News-Delivery/README.md

 # Stock-Price-Change-Notifier-with-News-Delivery

-This project uses Python to monitor the price of a stock (TSLA for Tesla Inc) and sends a text message via Twilio API when the price changes by more than 1% between yesterday and the day before yesterday.
-It also search news related to the company using the NewsAPI and includes this news in the text message.
+This project uses Python to monitor the stock price of any company, for example, Tesla (TSLA), and sends a text message via Twilio’s API when the stock's price changes by more than 4%.
+It also searches for news related to the company and includes it in the message.
 **TOOLS**